Savings accounts versus current accounts

 Aviva Save

 Aviva Save is like a market place for savings accounts.
 We show you savings accounts from a range of banks that you’re able to keep an eye on and make any changes, all from one place.
-We’ll find all the great rates, so you don’t have to, letting you get on with the important stuff.
+We'll find the great rates, so you don’t have to, letting you get on with the important stuff.
 All your accounts are covered by The Financial Services Compensation Scheme (FSCS) meaning you’re protected up to £85,000 if the bank goes out of business.

 What is a current account?